We will build the following model:

 And of course,

 Objects don't – in general – have a product.
-It's just in this particular model that we, as human modellers,
+It's just in this particular model that we, as smart humans,

 happen to know that the input object is not just any